-Excerpted from the newly published book, in the Wisdom of Paramhansa Yogananda series, How to Be Happy All the Time:
+Excerpted from the book in The Wisdom of Yogananda series, How to Be Happy All the Time:

 To seek happiness outside ourselves is like trying to lasso a cloud.
 Happiness is not a thing: It is a state of mind.
 It must be lived.
 Neither worldly power nor moneymaking schemes can ever capture happiness.